 Cormorant fishing and festivals

 From June-September you can see the traditional art of cormorant fishing take place on the river.
 Lanterns adorn fishing boats with a tamed cormorant at the head who scoops up fish, which are quickly removed before they can be swallowed.
-Fishermen wear traditional outfits including straw skirts and the headgear of the traditional noblemen to perform the 300-year-old fishing technique.
+Fishermen wear traditional outfits, including straw skirts and the headgear of the traditional noblemen, to perform the 300-year-old fishing technique.

-The festival in April includes a parade across the bridge called “sankin-koutai” which is a feudal lord procession led by locals in full samurai costume.
+The festival in April includes a parade across the bridge called “sankin-koutai”, which is a feudal lord procession led by locals in full samurai costume.

 Once in Kikko Park you are faced with a very important choice: what ice cream flavor do you want?
 You may jump to trusty chocolate or maybe venture to matcha—but how about trying ayu?
 The fishy tail may be a giveaway, but ayu are the small sweet fish which fill the river and attract the cormorants—and actually make really nice ice cream!
-When fresh from the water they smell like watermelon and the tiddlers from the Nishiki River were awarded 2nd most delicious across Japan (you can’t win them all).
+When fresh from the water they smell like watermelon, and the tiddlers from the Nishiki River were awarded second most delicious across Japan (you can’t win them all).

-Snakes and swords
+More things to do in Iwakuni: Snakes and swords

-If you walk through the park, and past the Kikkawa house, you will find yourself in a small square which has some rather interesting options, including the castle cable car (more on that later).
-To your right however, is the Imazu White Snakes Museum, home to the famous and protected albino snakes of Iwakuni (not great for orphidiophobics, sorry).
+If you walk through Kikko Park, and past the Kikkawa house, you will find yourself in a small square which has some rather interesting options, including the castle cable car (more on that later).
+To your right, however, is the Imazu White Snakes Museum, home to the famous and protected albino snakes of Iwakuni (not great for orphidiophobics, sorry).

 Straight ahead of you is the Iwakuni Art Museum which houses an expansive collection of samurai artifacts and focuses on Japanese traditional culture and art.
 There are three main exhibitions: Life and Death Culture which is about the samurai, Cultures of Life and a special exhibition which showcases seasonal items and pieces of special interest.
 The museum pieces are incredible to see, with original prints of the bridge as well as well-preserved samurai armor and swords.

-Built in in 1608 at the beginning of the Edo period, the castle was positioned carefully with great defenses including a natural moat and has four glorious stories which poke out from the trees.
-Having taken five years to build, it was destroyed only seven years later and the present reconstruction only dates back to 1962.
+Built in 1608 at the beginning of the Edo period, the castle was positioned carefully with great defenses, including a natural moat, and has four glorious stories which poke out from the trees.
+Having taken five years to build, it was destroyed only seven years later—and the present reconstruction only dates back to 1962.

 Lunch plans: Iwakuni sushi is a must